-According to the FDA, pregnant or breastfeeding women should avoid all forms of licorice (x).
-Excess licorice consumption has caused hypertension in young children.
-If you have hypertension, you should steer clear of licorice root.
+Pregnant or breastfeeding women should avoid all forms of licorice as it can cause health problems with premature birth (x) Excess licorice consumption has caused hypertension in young children.
+If you have hypertension, you should steer clear of the licorice root. (x)

 The Bottom Line

-Licorice is a medicinal herb that originates from the Mediterranean, central and southern Russia, as well as Iran and Asian Turkey.
+Licorice is a medicinal herb that originates from the Mediterranean, central and southern Russia, Iran, Asia and Turkey.
 Many species are present throughout Asia, the Middle East and Europe.

-Licorice has been useful for centuries in treating many different ailments.
-While the herb does have medicinal properties, scientific research only supports a few of its applications, and it might be unsafe for some people.
+Licorice has been helpful for centuries in treating many different ailments.
+While the herb has medicinal properties, scientific research only supports a few of its applications, which might be unsafe for some people.

 Since it is super sweet, licorice is also a common ingredient to sweeten candies, and some even use it to mask the taste of medications.

-While licorice may be useful for treating certain health disorders, you should always consult with your healthcare provider to ensure that it doesn’t cause negative side effects or interfere with any medicines you’re taking.
+While licorice may help treat certain health disorders, you should always consult with your healthcare provider to ensure that it doesn’t cause adverse side effects or interfere with any medicines you’re taking.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.